-Michael Still - Nominee of South Eastern Sydney Local Health District
+Michael Still - Nominee of South Eastern Sydney Local Health District (Resigned July 2023)

-Michael Still was appointed Director in May 2022.
+Michael Still was appointed Director in May 2022 and resigned in July 2023.
 He was Chair of the South Eastern Sydney Local Health District.

 Tobi Wilson - Nominee of South Eastern Sydney Local Health District